 Leaderboards don’t always have to track person-to-person competition.
 You can use a simple leaderboard approach for featuring your articles.

-My simple content leaderboard on Quick Sprout shows users what blog articles are most popular, encouraging them to click through and read the blog.
+This simple content leaderboard on Quick Sprout shows users the most popular blog articles, encouraging them to click through and read the blog.

 Leaderboards can take many shapes and forms.
 It depends on your creativity.

 Let’s be honest.
 We can all be a tad narcissistic at times.

 We like to unearth information about ourselves, figure out who we are and what we value, and often share it with others.

 Quizzes cater to this narcissistic tendency and can be highly effective at reeling in your audience.